 Facility Description Generate documentation in report document format Enterprise Architect provides a comprehensive report generation facility, through which you can create a range of reports on different aspects of your model.
-You can apply this facility to the elements of a Specification Package, to generate a report in any of these formats: RTF PDF DOCX Select the 'Generate Documentation (RTF/PDF/DOCX)' option.
+You can apply this facility to the elements of a Specification Package, to generate a report in any of these formats: DOCX PDF RTF Select the 'Generate Documentation (DOCX/PDF/RTF)' option.
 The 'Generate Documentation' dialog displays, with the 'Element' field set to 'Selected Elements' as the target contents of the report, and the 'Template' field set to 'Specification Manager List'.
-Select the output format you require.
-Generate documentatio As you develop the Specification Package elements you can publish them
+The output file extension determines the output format of the document.
+Generate documentation in web As you develop the Specification Package elements you can publish them on the web, where the outline structure page format (HTML) closely mirrors the Package structure and makes it very simple to explore on-line.
+You export the Package to web pages, where the web report provides an easy to use, highly detailed, JavaScript-based structure.
+In addition, any hyperlinks in the elements make browsing to related information very simple.
+Select the 'Publish as HTML' option.
+The 'Publish as HTML' dialog displays, with the Specification Package name in the 'Package' and 'Title' fields.
 Generate documentation as a Joomla!
-Article Generate spreadsheet An Enterprise Architect Package can be published as an Article (HTML page) in a local Joomla! installation, using the 'Publish as Joomla!
+Article An Enterprise Architect Package can be published as an Article (HTML page) in a local Joomla! installation, using the 'Publish as Joomla!
 Article' dialog.
 All child Packages of the selected Package will be automatically included for publishing.
 Select the 'Publish as Joomla!
 Article' option.
 The 'Publish as Joomla!
 Article dialog displays, with the Specification Package name in the 'Package' field.
-In Enterprise Architect you can import data from a spreadsheet into a Package n in web page format (HTML) on the web, where the outline structure closely mirrors the Package structure and makes it very simple to explore on-line.
-You export the Package to web pages, where the web report provides an easy to use, highly detailed, JavaScript-based structure.
-In addition, any hyperlinks in the elements make browsing to related information very simple.
-Select the 'Publish as HTML' option.
-The 'Publish as HTML' dialog displays, with the Specification Package name in the 'Package' and 'Title' fields.

-file (CSV)
+Generate spreadsheet file (CSV) In Enterprise Architect you can import data from a spreadsheet into a Package and export element data from a Package into a .csv file.

 and import

 from a

 spreadsheet